awcasella/ICA-on-Mixed-Images/README.md

 **Prerequisites**

-To run the algorithms in this repo, you'll need to have Python 3 (and Anaconda) installed.
+To run the algorithms in this repo, you'll need to have Python 3 installed.

-**Installing Anaconda**

-Instalation of Anaconda in Linux Ubuntu 18.04 can be found
-<a href="https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04" target="_blank">here</a>.

 **Python dependencies**